 Winding down past the stations of the cross at large chambers, we eventually made the main room.
 It was far more impressive than expected and I really enjoyed seeing it.

 The immensity of the main chamber is difficult to capture

 I finally ditched the group and guide and walked back out.
 In the darkness and alone, there were surreal moments with the statues and stairs and one could savor the sensory experience.

-The ride north took a few hours, as it is mainly a twisty mountain road with a huge number of truck and the resulting convoys going 10 miles an hour.
+The ride north took a few hours, as it is mainly a twisty mountain road with a huge number of trucks and the resulting convoys going 10 miles an hour.
 I rode like a she-devil from hell in the other lane and passing on blind curves or I'd never have made Leyva.
-Of course the heavy rain began about 30 miles from the town, and it was dark when I arrived but found the hotel/hostel.
+Of course the heavy rain began about 30 miles from the town, and it was dark when I arrived but found the hotel/hostel pretty easily.